-Switching from an inefficient public health insurance to an efficient public health insurance can easily Save You Thousands Of Euros every year for basically the same coverage.
+Switching from inefficient public health insurance to an efficient public health insurance can easily save you thousands of euros every year for basically the same coverage (especially if you receive cashback).
 Coverage of public health insurance is determined by the German government in our Social Code, so it is basically 95% the same for all public health insurances.

 German unemployment insurance might pay you unemployment benefits (like Arbeitslosengeld or Hartz 4) in case you lose your job.
 The exact payment you will receive depends on your previous Salary and how long you paid into the German social security system.
 If you resign from your job on your own, German unemployment insurance will not pay you anything.

-Contributions into the German unemployment insurance are deducted straight from your Payslip as well.
+Contributions to the German unemployment insurance are deducted straight from your Payslip as well.
 Employees pay 2,4% of their gross salary – split 50/50 with their employer again.

 Contributions to the public long-term care insurance are 3,05% of your Gross Salary for employees with children and 3,3% for employees without children.
 That is how the government incentivizes people to get more children in order to keep the social security pyramid scheme running.
 Private long-term care insurance charges about half of what public long-term care Insurance is charging.